How a small-school lineman turned himself from ‘the guy with the gut’ into an NFL prospect

 “He wants to show everybody that he’s special,” Bullis said.
 “I don’t say that as he’s arrogant. … He is humble as all get-out.
 But he knows that he’s talented, and he knows he was missed in high school.
 He’s not going to be missed with his opportunity here.”

 Meinerz has been back in Wisconsin training at NX Level, and he has seen the Watt brothers in recent weeks.
-Out of respect, has avoided interrupting their work with an introduction.
+Out of respect, he has avoided interrupting their work with an introduction.
 When reminded that next season he might have to block them, he offered a clarification.
 “I get to,” Meinerz said.

 In an interview last month, Meinerz reflected on landing at a Division III school.
 He remembered thinking he had four more years to play football.
 History suggested his odds of leaping from Division III to the NFL were bleak.
 He remembered what it felt like to take off his high school jersey for the last time, and he figured he would have the same feeling, with extra permanence, after his college career — he would turn in his pads and be done with the sport he loved.